-The rotating digital bezel is a unique solution, which makes navigation in the Tizen operating system fast and fluid, although third-party apps support is not so extensive as in watchOS.
-However, the watch enables to use internal storage for offline Spotify music playback, which is a unique feature on the market at the moment.
+The rotating digital bezel is a unique solution, which makes navigation in the Tizen operating system fast and fluid, although third-party apps support is not so extensive as in watchOS or Wear OS.
+However, the watch enables to use internal storage for offline Spotify music playback.

-Fossil Gen 5
+8. Fossil Gen 6

 Pros: Great design for men and women, best experience with Google’s Wear OS

-Price: Starts at $295 (no LTE)
+Price: Starts at $299 (no LTE)

 Battery life provides one to two days of operation.
-Fossil Gen 5 also offers NFC for Google Pay contactless payments, GPS, and heart-rate monitor.
+Fossil Gen 6 also offers NFC for Google Pay contactless payments, GPS, and heart-rate monitor.
 Water resistance at 3 ATM means they are not suitable for swimming or bathing.
-Generally though, all of the features combined make Fossil Gen 5 into a capable all-around smartwatch.
+Generally though, all of the features combined make Fossil Gen 6 into a capable all-around smartwatch.

-Huawei Watch GT 2 Pro
+9. Huawei Watch 3 Pro